 Multicultural Ministry (Individualized, Cohort)

-This cohort-based emphasis provides advanced training in the practice of biblically and theologically oriented ministry for multicultural church leaders serving the local church and parachurch organizations.
-This cohort program is designed to help ministry leaders through a study of the principles, leadership issues, challenges and opportunities uniquely confronting multicultural church leaders with a goal of helping students take their ministry to next level.
+This emphasis provides advanced training in the practice of biblically and theologically oriented ministry for multicultural church leaders serving the local church and parachurch organizations.
+This cohort program is designed to help ministry leaders through a study of the principles, leadership issues, challenges, and opportunities uniquely confronting multicultural church leaders with the goal of helping students take their ministry to the next level.
 Attention is given to leadership development and case-study research method.
-This cohort is hosted at the Dallas Seminary, Houston Extension Campus.

 Pastoral Senior Care and Counseling (Cohort)